jenseng/react-i18nliner/README.md

 ### Attributes

-In addition to the `"Edit your settings *here*"` string, the `Your Account"` will also be preprocessed, since it is a valid [translatable attribute](http://www.w3.org/TR/html5/dom.html#the-translate-attribute) within a translated element.
+In addition to the `"Edit your settings *here*"` string, the `"Your Account"` will also be preprocessed, since it is a valid [translatable attribute](http://www.w3.org/TR/html5/dom.html#the-translate-attribute) within a translated element.